pvarki/python-libpvarki/README.rst

 If ENV contains variable LOG_GLOBAL_LABELS_JSON then this is parsed as JSON and those are automatically added as extras to all logger calls.

-You can use https://github.com/trentm/go-ecslog to pretty-print the ECS logs
+You can use https://github.com/trentm/go-ecslog to pretty-print the ECS logs, or set ENV variable LOG_CONSOLE_FORMATTER to "utc" (or "local") for more traditional text log format.

 Docker
 ------